Brazil back at Maracanã after 6 years for Copa América final

 The Maracanã was also where Brazil last won a home Copa América in 1989.
 Striker Romário scored the only goal in a win against Uruguay in front of more than 132,000 fans.
 Back then, stadium tickets were cheap and seats were close to the pitch.

 Organizers said tickets for Sunday’s match are already sold out.
-The cheapest ticket cost about $60 and the most expensive, $200.
+The cheapest ticket cost about $60 and the most expensive was $200.
 Since early Wednesday, touts have been selling tickets for up to $400 each on websites and social media channels.

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports